 A successful failure

-Russia doesn’t have a great World Cup history, it one former Russian striker does hold an interesting claim to fame.
+Russia doesn’t have a great World Cup history, but one former Russian striker does hold an interesting claim to fame.
 In 1994, Oleg Salenko became the first man to win the tournament’s Golden Boot (award for top scorer) despite his team failing to make it out of the group stage.
 Salenko scored six goals in three games, five of which came in one match (against Cameroon).
 This is also a record.

 The omens are good for the hosts, as only one team has hosted the tournament and failed to make it out of the first round, South Africa (2010) hold that dubious record, and 30% of host nations have gone on to win the entire thing.
 The last to do so?
 France in 1998.